-If a department prefers, the College Purchasing Coordinator will obtain quotations for the department.
-The Coordinator may obtain verbal or formal quotations, whichever is in the best interest of the College.
+If a department prefers, the College Director of Contracts and Risk Management will obtain quotations for the department.
+The Director may obtain verbal or formal quotations, whichever is in the best interest of the College.
 Quotes are discussed with the department and the lowest responsible, responsive quote is awarded the contract.

 Obtaining Quotations Ethically and Responsibly